Usually, college tuition rises about 3% year.

-Miami Regional University is a private institution, so it has the same tuition for residents of Florida as it does for residents from other states.
+Miami Regional University is a private institution, which means it has the same tuition for students from Florida as it does for residents from other states.

 Tuition and fees may vary depending on program, course level, location, and more.